angela1C/Programming-and-Scripting-Project/README.md

       -- Iris Virginica

 `pandas` has several functions for reading tabular data as a `DataFrame` object.
-`read_csv` loads delimited data from a file, URL or file-like object using a comma as the defauly delimiter.
+`read_csv` loads delimited data from a file, URL or file-like object using a comma as the default delimiter.

 The Iris data set is located at the URL and it can be read in directly from this url.
 Alternatively it can be saved locally and read if from there.